Environmental health policy: Hamilton, Ontario (Canada)

 The Hamilton steel mill region has had higher levels of air pollution than the rest of the city.
 The effect of air pollution in the region has resulted in the spending of $537 million per year on health care and other associated costs.
-Many health issues that arise with air pollution in Hamilton is premature death, respiratory problems, and cardiovascular problems.
+Many health issues that arise with air pollution in Hamilton are premature death, respiratory problems, and cardiovascular problems.
 Hamilton is taking the initiative to spread awareness around environmental issues with the implementation of yearly summits.
-Vision 2020 is a community based development program which encourages community reporting of environmental issues, which influences policy.
+Vision 2020 is a community-based development program which encourages community reporting of environmental issues, influencing policy.

 Rochester, New York (United States of America)

 In 2005, the city of Rochester enacted a rental housing-based lead law when the incidence of childhood lead poisoning was rising.
 The new amendment to the housing code requires a lead inspection of rental properties built before 1978, with a focus on deteriorating paint within and outside the house.
-The law requires property owners to remove any lead based paint and dust from the premise and obtain a certificate of occupancy before they are able to rent out the property again.
+The law requires property owners to remove any lead based paint and dust from the premises and obtain a certificate of occupancy before they are able to rent out the property again.
 In order to keep compliance with the law, Rochester allows owners to be trained in lead safe repair work so Environmental Protection Agency workers are not required to correct violations.

 Harlem, New York (United States of America)

-Harlem, along with many areas of the United States, have taken on a community based participatory research method to examine environmental health policy.
-The West Harlem Environmental ACTion Inc. and Columbia University's Centre for Children's Environmental Health studied the effects of diesel pollution on the environment, and provided the results to the government, which transformed their environmental health policies to accommodate the results.
+Harlem, along with many areas of the United States, has taken on a community based participatory research method to examine environmental health policy.
+The West Harlem Environmental Action Inc. and Columbia University's Centre for Children's Environmental Health studied the effects of diesel pollution on the environment, and provided the results to the government, which transformed their environmental health policies to accommodate the results.
 Respiratory health was the main concern for the policy change, which was traced back to particular matter and carbon within local diesel sources.
 Harlem reconstructed their bus fleet system by using clean diesel and installation of permanent air monitors to control the amount of air pollution created by buses.

 Sao Paulo, Brazil

 The metropolitan area of São Paulo has dealt with issues of air and water pollution created by motor vehicles and inadequate treatment of sewage.
 Infectious and parasitic diseases, circulatory diseases, and respiratory problems have all been a concern in São Paulo.
 The city uses data linkages (HEADLAMP) between the environment and health in order to influence future policies.
-Air pollution has been improved marginally in regards to industrial pollution, but motor vehicle traffic creates the largest amount of sulphur dioxide emissions.
+Air pollution has been improved marginally in regard to industrial pollution, but motor vehicle traffic creates the largest amount of sulphur dioxide emissions.
 Water treatment plants have not grown to accommodate the growing population, but piped water and sanitation facilities have been expanding.
 Impacts of the environment on health have been felt more in the poorer areas of the city compared to the wealthier sectors.